-Living Will
+☐ Living Will -

-Durable Power of Attorney for Healthcare
+☐ Durable Power of Attorney for Healthcare

-General Durable Power of Attorney
+☐ General Durable Power of Attorney

 Name

 Address

-Will
+Phone

+□ will

 Attorney

 Executor of will

-it a ava ou do not have a will, we encourage you to prepare one t this time and share it with family members and others ilable through Western Reserve Care Solutions to help named in the document.
-Volunteer attorneys are
+and share it with family members at the Western Reserve to help you pr nd others named in the docum epare or review legal document do have a will, it is a good idea to review it at this time ent.
+Volunteer attorneys are available through Hospice of s.

-Insurance Policies and Policy Numbers
+Insurance Policies and Policies

-Life insurance (group and/or individual)
+Life insurance

-Health insurance

-Home insurance

-Auto insurance

-Disability insurance

-Renter's insurance

-Insurance Agent/Broker Name
+☐ Insurance Agent/Broker Name

-Address

-Phone
+FIIOHE

-Real Estate Deeds Location of property
+☐ Real Estate Deeds Location of property

 Titles in name of